dbrabon/file_adoption/README.md

 2. Click **Scan Now** to see a list of files that would be adopted.
 3. Review the results and click **Adopt** to create the file entities.

+## Batch Scanning

+Large sites may require scanning in smaller increments.
+Use **Batch Scan** on the configuration page to queue a background batch process.
+The module will process files in chunks and populate the `file_adoption_orphans` table.
+When the batch completes you will see a summary message with the total files scanned and orphan count.
+You can then review and adopt the files as usual.

 # file_adoption

 ## Running Tests